SergioRt1/INTRODUCTION-TO-COMPLEX-SYSTEMS/README.md

   mvn exec:java
   ```

-  finally enter the name of the file via standard input, then you will get the mean and standard deviation of the numbers
+  finally enter the relative path to the file from the root directory via standard input, then you will get the mean and standard deviation of the numbers
   inside the provided file via standard output.

 ### Built with